Prior to all our individual counseling and other counseling services, students must have had an Initial Evaluation.

 - Get connected with resources to help you with your concerns

 These services are offered at no charge to students who have paid the University Program and Facilities Fee.

 What to Expect

-- First, know that it is OK to feel nervous about your first appointment.
-Our staff understand that it’s hard to talk to someone you don’t know about your personal concerns.
-Rest assured that we will make the counseling environment as comfortable as possible for you
+- Our staff understand that it’s hard to talk to someone you don’t know about your personal concerns.
+Rest assured that we will make the counseling environment as comfortable as possible for you.

-- When you arrive for your first appointment, check in at Counseling and Psychological Services inside Suite 223 of the University Health Center (550 N. 19th St.).
-Plan to arrive 15 to 20 minutes early to fill out any necessary paperwork
+- When you arrive for your counseling appointments, you can check in at Counseling and Psychological Services inside Suite 223 of the University Health Center (550 N. 19th St.).
+Plan to arrive 10 minutes early to fill out any necessary paperwork or complete paperwork online.

-- In your first appointment, your counselor will ask you to describe why you came for counseling.
-This may include questions about different parts of your life in order to get to know you more and understand how the problem fits into and/or affects other areas of your life.
-Don’t worry— the counselor can take the lead in this part of the conversation and help you explain why you are there
+- In your first appointment, your counselor will continue to talk with you about the goals you set during your initial evaluation.
+They may ask more questions about different parts of your life to get to know you more and understand how the problem fits into and/or affects other areas of your life.

 How to Get the Most out of Your Counseling Experience